The CRO has a number of core functions:

 Companies who fail to file annual returns may be struck off the register of companies.
 If a company is struck off, the protection of limited liability no longer exists and individuals can be held personally liable for any debts incurred after strike off.
 Also, the assets of such a company will become the property of the State.
 While it is usually possible to reinstate companies which have been struck off, this can be an expensive process.
 Companies wishing to avoid such a fate should ensure that their annual returns are filed on time.

-In 2014, 6,840 companies were struck off the register for their failure to file annual returns.
+In 2019, over 5,068 companies were struck off the register for their failure to file annual returns.
 The programme of enforcement is ongoing.

 Making information available to the public.